IBM-Cloud/arch-hybrid-data-carcare/README.md

 * npm start
 * the /data directory on your computer will need to be writeable
 * check out bin/www.js it will indicate what the port# is.
 Currently it is http:localhost:80.
 You can visit this in a browser.
 See the curl examples below.

+## UI

+* Allows upload of a file to Object Storage, On Premise, and Volume on Disk
+* On page load the list of files in Object Storage, On Premise, and Volume on Disk are displayed

 ## test suite